Abafungin

-Abafungin (INN) is a broad-spectrum antifungal agent with a novel mechanism of action for the treatment of dermatomycoses.
+Abafungin (INN) is a broad-spectrum arylguanidines-class antifungal agent with a novel mechanism of action for the treatment of dermatomycoses.

 Abasol is a topical cream formulation of abafungin by York Pharma.

 History

 Abafungin was first synthesized at Bayer AG, Leverkusen, Germany.
 A study of H2-antagonists related to famotidine, resulted in the discovery of its antifungal properties.

 Its development seems to have been discontinued in 2009.

 Mechanism of action

 Unlike imidazole- and triazole-class antifungals, abafungin directly impairs the fungal cell membrane.

 In addition, abafungin inhibits the enzyme sterol 24-C-methyltransferase, modifying the composition of the fungal membrane.

 Abafungin has antibiotic activity against gram-positive bacteria as well as sporicidal activity.